-With these symptoms alone, a doctor can identify a case of arthritis in the hand or wrist.
+With these symptoms alone, a doctor for arthritis in hands can identify a case of arthritis in the hand or wrist.
 However, further X-ray tests may be used to determine the extent of the damage.

-Treatment options will depend on the extent of the damage: minor cases may only require anti-inflammatory medications, exercise or just rest, while serious cases may require injections of steroid medications directly into the joint.
-In the most severe cases, surgery may be recommended to either remove the infected components or even replace the joints.
+Arthritis in hands treatment options will depend on the extent of the damage: minor cases may only require anti-inflammatory medications, exercise or just rest, while serious cases may require injections of steroid medications directly into the joint.
+In the most severe cases, our doctor for arthritis in hands may be recommended surgery to either remove the infected components or even replace the joints.

 Arthritis of the hand or wrist will cause you inconvenience for the rest of your life, affecting the possibility of doing daily tasks.
 In certain cases the pain is so severe, making it impossible to do the simplest everyday tasks.
 There are certain exercises that can help you relieve its signs and symptoms as well as regain strength and hand and wrist movements.
 Through various exercises, the production of the synovial fluid will be increased, which will improve the joint function as well.
 These exercises include: